menglishca/keyin-course-notes/content/fullstack/sprints/midterm-solo/_index.md

 ## Objective
 Complete the provided Express application **independently** to generate fictional travel itineraries.
-**Due date: October 31st, 2025, at 11:59 PM**
+**Due date: March 6th, 2026 at 11:59PM**

 ### Getting Started
-- To help you get started, a [base repository](https://classroom.github.com/a/qtEuHeA7) has been provided for you to work from.
+- To help you get started, a [base repository](https://classroom.github.com/a/ylihB2hU) has been provided for you to work from.
 The repository is set up as a **GitHub Assigment** to help you quickly get started.

 ### Steps to Create Your Own Repository